abratchik/mqtt-doorbell/README.md

 # Simple MQTT Door Bell
-A simple Linux-based doorbell, which runs in a Docker container and plays the mp3 bell ringtone.
+A simple Linux-based doorbell, which plays the mp3 bell ringtone upon receiving a MQTT message.

+The main idea is to create a system service, which can play an audio file upon receiving the message from the MQTT message broker.

+## Prerequisites

+## Installation

+## Configuration